Methodology

 Trends in NEET and NET from the quarterly LFS data should be assessed by comparing the current time period with the same time period in the previous year, to account for seasonal effects.
 For example, October-December figures should not be compared with January-March figures.
 In addition the NET series should be used as context for any NEET data.

-More information about the LFS in general can be found in the ONS user guide.
+More information about the LFS in general can be found in the ONS user guide (opens in a new tab).

 Annual Population Survey